-We all picked up various hobbies during the height of lockdown last year.
+We all picked up various hobbies (I got heavily into playing mobile games and figuring out is solitaire cash legit) during the height of lockdown last year.
 In the case of Canadian singer Maya Malkin, her new project from that period was to get a solo career going after having spent numerous years as half of the duo Motel Raphael with her creative partner, Clara Legault.
 She started off with “Hostage,” which came with a humorous Malcolm in the Middle-spoofing music video.
 Up next, Malkin is sticking it to her former flame with “Congratulations,” a bouncy pop-rock anthem that also skewers our modern-day tendency to equate social media followers with genuine fandom.

 “It’s a proverbial eye roll aimed at the never-ending popularity contest that is everyday existence,” Malkin describes her sophomore single.
 “It was written in the aftermath of an abusive relationship and illustrates the moment in which our narrator finally stands up for herself.”
 Her wit and sass are more than enough to carry this track, and we can be sure to be served more of that when her still-in-the-works debut LP drops late this year.